hyperhq/blog.hyper.sh/blog/source/hyper-best-value.md

 The real cost of cloud computing is staffing costs.
 Cloud providers can either save you a lot of time or cost you dearly if setting one up becomes too complex and things keeps breaking.

 If your organization lives and breathes containers, Hyper.sh does stand out as a provider that focuses purely around that paradigm and ends up being a good value.
 But what if you need specialized services like managed databases, managed dns, managed email, etc?
-In that case would need to look at combining Hyper.sh with other mananged services.
+In that case would need to look at combining Hyper.sh with other mananged services. (**NOTE: Be on the look out for said services coming soon!**)

 ## More Information & Acknowledgements